SpiNNakerManchester/SpiNNakerManchester.github.io/development/integration.md

     - Sorry it can not push the reset button on a 4 chip board for you.
 _ Will try the script a few times if a network type error occurs.
     - The retry is recorded and jenkins will fail at a later stage
-- It will convert a relative path to an absolute one.
-    - The relative should be from the repository root
-    - Currently only works if the test file is directly under an [Integration tests directory](#directory)
 - Keeps a record of how long the script took to standard output and in TestBase/reports/scripts_ran_successfully

 1. Success criteria